 Manitoba Hydro's Agricultural Biosecurity Policy was created to prevent the introduction and spread of disease, pests and invasive plant species in agricultural land and livestock operations.
-Manitoba Hydro employees and contractors will follow this corporate policy and the Transmission Business Unit Agricultural Biosecurity Standard Operating Procedures (SOP).
-In relation to this policy agricultural land is defined as land zoned for agricultural use by the provincial government, planning commission or planning district.
+Manitoba Hydro employees and contractors will follow this corporate policy and the Transmission Business Unit Agricultural Biosecurity Standard Operating Procedures (SOP) found in Appendix H.

 Manitoba Hydro staff and contractors have the potential to impact agricultural biosecurity through construction and/or maintenance activities requiring access to agricultural land.
-Acknowledging this risk, the purpose of the Agricultural Biosecurity corporate policy is to ensure that Manitoba Hydro staff and contractors take necessary precautions to protect the health and sustainability of the agricultural sector.
+Acknowledging this risk, the purpose of the Agricultural Biosecurity Policy is to ensure that Manitoba Hydro staff and contractors take necessary precautions to protect the health and sustainability of the agricultural sector.

 The Transmission SOP and the training associated with it apply to all the employees of Transmission as well as external individuals such as contractors or consultants who conduct work on behalf of the Transmission Business Unit.
-The Transmission Business Unit uses a risk matrix to identify the potential Biosecurity risk.
-The matrix identifies the perceived risk to agricultural land from maintenance and construction activities by taking the frequency a hazard may occur and multiplying it by the consequence or severity of the hazard to determine the level of acceptable risk.
-The SOP also includes procedures to provide guidance and direction to staff and contractors/consultants who may be required to enter agricultural land and the levels of cleaning necessary to reduce the likelihood of soil and manure transport of invasive species, pests or disease.
+The SOP also includes procedures to provide guidance and direction to staff and contractors/consultants who may be required to enter agricultural land and the levels of cleaning necessary to reduce the likelihood of transport of invasive species, pests or disease.